plepe/overpass-layer/README.md

 Will be called when an object disappears from the map (e.g. zoom out, pan out, ...)

 See `onAppear` for the description of parameters.

+## event onZoomChange(ob)
+Will be called every time when the zoom level changes.
+Occurs instantly after zoom level change for each object, before assessing if the object is visible at the current zoom level.

+See `onAppear` for the description of parameters.